Survivorship: Late Effects After Radiation for Head and Neck Cancer

 • Damage to the optic nerve, leading to vision loss or blindness.

-Due to the possible side effects to your eyes, you will need to be seen by an eye doctor (ophthalmologist) on a regular basis.
-If you notice any changes in your vision, you should contact your provider right away.
+You will need to be seen by an eye doctor (ophthalmologist) on a regular basis.
+If you notice any changes in your vision, you should tell your provider right away.

 Skin Changes